raynald/Notiz/Big_Data.md

         OpenCL, OpenML
     Distributed Memory Hierarchy
-    Grid Computing: uses middleware to divide and apportion pieces of a program among several computers Message Passing for Parallelism
+    Grid Computing: uses middleware to divide and apportion pieces of a program among several computers
+        Grid: heterogenous computers across internet
+        Cluster: mostly homogeneous computers in "one room" Message Passing for Parallelism
+        synchronization
+        movement of data between address spaces
     Message Passing Interface(MPI): MPI-1, MPI-2, MPI-3
         Pros: standardization, portablity, functionality
         Cons: parallelism is explicit, no support for fault-tolerance
 ##### 5.1.4 Grid Computing
     Message Passing for Parallelism
     MPI Brief History
+    MPI: What
+        Language-independent communication protocol to build paralle applications within and across machines Interface to define virtual topology, synchronization, and communication between processes Point-to-point rendezvous-type send/receive operations
+        Used for distributed memory parallelism (shared-nothing systems) Low-level, highly efficient
+    MPI: Basic Concepts
+        Processors can be collected into *groups*
+        Groups can have contexts, called *colors*
+        Communicator = group + color
+        Each process has a rank within each communicator Sender has to know whom, what, Reciver has to know who, what
 ##### 5.1.5 Discussion
     High Performance Computing
         Hardware: supercomputer, communication: fast interconnections